-A question that came up in the forum recently was whether an 70-200mm f4 zoom would give you the same kind of look that an f2.8 zoom would.
+A valid question on how much the change in aperture affects depth-of-field, is whether an 70-200mm f/4 zoom would give you the same kind of look that an f/2.8 zoom would.

-For me, the f2.8 aperture is essential, especially with a telephoto zoom.
-For the same scenario, it gives me a higher shutter speed than the f4 zoom.
+For me, a fast f/2.8 aperture is essential on a zoom lens, especially the telephoto zooms.
+For the same scenario, it gives me a higher shutter speed than the f/4 zoom.
 Or I can use a lower ISO.
-More importantly, since I often bounce flash in large areas, the f2.8 aperture gives me more chance of successfully bouncing my flash than an f4 aperture would.
+More importantly, since I often bounce flash in large areas, the f/2.8 aperture gives me more chance of successfully bouncing my flash than an f/4 aperture would.

 creating a background with narrow depth-of-field & great bokeh

-I met up with my favorite model Anelisa yesterday in New York, specifically to shoot images for a more extensive review of the Nikon 85mm f1.4G AF-S lens.
-And then it struck me how pointless it is in a way.
-This is truly a superb lens.
+Shooting images for the review of the Nikon 85mm f1.4G AF-S lens, it struck me how truly superb this lens is.
 It improves on the legendary Nikon 85mm f1.4 AF-D lens in some key areas.
 (For me the updated lens was an immediate upgrade.)

 But ultimately, you could get similarly beautiful images with any short portrait lens that gives you a very narrow depth-of-field AND has great bokeh.
 (Just to reinforce that again .. narrow DoF and bokeh are not the same thing.
 But I digress.)
-So, whether you're shooting with a Nikon 85mm f1.4 lens (B&H), or the Canon 85mm f1.2 (B&H), or Canon 85mm f1.8 (B&H) … these images are easily attainable.
-It is more about the technique and thought-process and approach, than any specific piece of equipment.
-However, you do need photo equipment that enables you to achieve what you want to, technically and stylistically.
+So, whether you're shooting with a Read more inside...

 The way that a specific lens renders the out-of-focus areas in the background (ie, the bokeh of the lens), is always an interesting aspect of any lens' behavior.
 If the out of focus areas show hard edges, or highlights with a kind of double edge, then the bokeh can appear intrusive.
 Then it is called harsh bokeh.
 If the out of focus areas are smooth without the edges being defined, then the bokeh is described as being pleasant.
 And then on occasion, you get bokeh that is ... well, let's just call it 'interesting'.